Unfortunately, hackers love to target small businesses as well. You may be much more vulnerable than a massive company

 One big hole where hackers often take advantage and gain access to data is via your workers.
 Make sure you encourage the use of strong passwords and change them frequently.

 Security could be addressed as a significant concern, especially with the increasing data breaches.
-Well-organized training sessions for staff members will help them identify a phishing email and keep sensitive information secure even in public locations.
+Well-organized training sessions for staff members will help them identify a phishing email, check DMARC records and keep sensitive information secure even in public locations.

 More people work from home these days, so come up with a plan to ensure their computers have the latest virus protection and they fully understand their responsibilities to keep client data safe.
 Implementing security awareness training for employees is crucial in fortifying your organization against potential threats, empowering your staff to recognize and mitigate security risks effectively, whether in the office or remote work settings.